Canal Cruising 2019

 The lean-to opposite the canal at Moore

 Our lift...
 Paul's daughter Natalie collected us on time.
-I had not visited the Ring-O-Bells at Daresbury since 1989 when I went there with a girlfriend.
+I had not visited the Ring-O-Bells at Daresbury since 1989 when I went there with my girlfriend at that time.
 This time, the company was much better and we had a beautiful as well.

 Paul's birthday meal